dharmafly/pablo-docs/_posts/2004-01-01-getting-started.md

 ---
+category: overview
 heading: Getting started
-category: overview
 ---

-Download either the <a href="http://pablojs.com/downloads/pablo.js" target="_blank">full script</a> for development or the <a href="http://pablojs.com/downloads/pablo.min.js" target="_blank">minified script</a> for production and reference it in your web page's HTML:
+Download either the <a href="http://pablojs.com/downloads/pablo.js" target="_blank">full script</a> for development or the <a href="http://pablojs.com/downloads/pablo.min.js" target="_blank">minified script</a> for production, and reference the script in your web page's HTML:

     <script src="pablo.min.js"></script>